 31.2.4 NON_NGV_10 repetition transmission

 The NON_NGV_10 repetition transmission mode supports OCB broadcast service to both NGV STAs and non-NGV STAs with improved packet reception success rate.
-This mode allows an NGV STA to repeat one NON_NGV_10 PPDU multiple times with time gap of SIFS between every two transmissions. (#1518, #1156, #1761)The number of repetition of NON_NGV_10 PPDU is decided by upper layer and indicated through radio environment request vector (Clause 5.3.1 (Radio Environment Request Vector) in MAC SAP.
+This mode allows an NGV STA to repeat one NON_NGV_10 PPDU, defined in 32.1.4 (PPDU Formats), multiple times with time gap of SIFS between every two transmissions. (#1518, #1156, #1761)

+For a group addressed MPDU or A-MPDU, the number of repetitions of NON_NGV_10 PPDU is decided by upper layer and indicated by the number of repetitions element of the radio environment request vector (Clause 5.3.1 (Radio Environment Request Vector) in MAC SAP.
+Otherwise, the number of repetitions of NON_NGV_10 PPDU is fixed to 0 by MAC.
 The MAC sets the number of repetition, N_REP, via the PHY service interface using the PHY-TXSTART.request(TXVECTOR) primitive, as described in Table 32-1 (TXVECTOR and RXVECTOR parameters). (#1431, #1762)

 TGbd Editor: Please delete the changes in D.2.2

-Transmit power levels

-The maximum allowable output power is measured in accordance with practices specified by the appropriate regulatory bodies.

-The maximum allowable STA transmit power classifications for ITS nonmobile operations in the U.S. 5.85–5.925 GHz band are shown in Table D-3 (Maximum STA transmit power classification for the 5.85–5.925 GHz band in the United States).